South Korea's surviving 'comfort women' spend final years seeking atonement from Japan

 DAEGU, South Korea: When 17-year-old Lee Yong-soo returned home to South Korea in 1945 after years as a child sex slave for Japanese troops, her family, having given her up for dead, thought she was a ghost.

-"When I returned, I had a deep wound," Lee said, holding a black and white photo of herself in a traditional Korean dress, taken in her first year back home.
+"When I returned, I had a deep wound," Lee told Reuters, holding a black and white photo of herself in a traditional Korean dress, taken in her first year back home.

 She still remembers the blue and purple fabric of that dress, but other memories from those years are more traumatic.

-"I thought I was going to die," Lee said of the abuse and torture she endured at a brothel at an airfield in Taiwan used by Japanese kamikaze pilots in the final years of World War II.
+"I thought I was going to die," Lee said of the abuse and torture she endured in a brothel at an airfield in Taiwan used by Japanese kamikaze pilots in the final years of World War Two.

 Now 90 years old, Lee says she feels like a sincere apology from Japanese authorities for the wartime exploitation of so-called “comfort women” is no nearer now than when she returned home more than 70 years ago.